 Maintaining the digital content

-To protect against loss, we have established three redundant data centers each housing a complete copy of the JSTOR Digital Library.
+To protect against loss, we have established redundant data centers each housing a complete copy of the JSTOR Digital Library.
+Digital files for the entire archive are also preserved using the approach and infrastructure developed by Portico.

 Third-party stewardship planning